Sarijen/ST7567-C-driver-for-RP2040/README.md

     ```
     add_subdirectory(ST7567-C-driver-for-RP2040)
     ```
-    add `ST7567` to target_link_libraries
+    add `ST7567` keyword to target_link_libraries

 3. include header in your .c file
     ```
     #include "ST7567.h"
     ```

-4. Properly use the library, check `examples` folder to see how
+4. Properly use the library, check `examples` folder for API reference and proper usage.